Royalboe/fullstack-note-app/README.md

 ------|------------
 [CircleCI](./.circleci) | This folders contains the circleci config file, terrraform file to spin off infrastructure and Dockerfile to build the image to use for the jobs
 [Terraform Cluster](./.circleci/terraform-cluster) | This folder contains the terraform files build a VPC that can work with kubernetes, then build the kubernetes cluster.
+[EKS Module](./.circleci/terraform-cluster/modules/eks-cluster) | This terraform module contains the terraform files to setup the clusters with the appropriate iam-roles for the cluster and cluster node groups.
+The nodes were created inside of private subnets
+[Network Module](./.circleci/terraform-cluster/modules/network) | This terraform module contains the terraform files to setup an ideal VPC for kubernetes.
+The VPC has two public and two private subnets in two AZs.
+It also has a NAT gateway.
+[SSH-Key Module](./.circleci/terraform-cluster/modules/ssh-key-pair/) | This terraform module contains the terraform files to setup the sshkey to use with the nodes.
 [CircleCi Config file](./.circleci/config.yml) | This contains the jobs to set up the EKS cluster, deploy a web application on it and take down the applications while tearing down the infrastructures.
 [Note Application](./fullstack-notes-application) | This folder contains the files to build the note application and deploy it to the k8s cluster on AWS
 [Socks Application](./socks-microservices/) | This folder contains the files to build the socks application and deploy it to k8s cluster on AWS